 See First Hand the Ecological Challenges that Rio faces…

 Volunteering with the environmental program gave me the opportunity to see first hand the ecological challenges that Rio faces and make a difference myself while also having the chance to witness the incredible beauty of the city and parks as I was doing it!
 I also loved the independence that Iko Poran gave me! – Destiny

-Experience as an Environmental Volunteer in Rio
+Planting Trees as a Reforestation Volunteer in Rio

 So far I have had a wonderful experience volunteering in Rio de Janeiro with Iko Poran’s Urban Environmentalism program.
 I am half way through my two-month stay in Rio and I already know that it will be a very valuable experience for me.